-The Group gives high priority to its communication with shareholders by means of an active investor relations programme.
-This is achieved through correspondence and extensive corporate information.
+The Group gives high priority to its communication with shareholders.
+This is achieved through the Group's website, correspondence and extensive corporate information.
 In addition, the Group visits its main institutional investors on an ongoing basis and makes available to all shareholders, free of charge, its Interim and Annual Reports online, from the Group's head office or via the Financial Times Annual Report Service.
 At the AGM the shareholders are given the opportunity to question members of the Board.
 The notice of the AGM is sent to shareholders at least 21 business days before the meeting.